Information for share plan members on the international tax reporting regime

 We are required by law to verify the details you have provided as part of your self-certification.

-In certain cases where the information you provided conflicts with the information we have on file, or we have reason to believe it is not correct, we might need to ask you for additional documentation or information to ensure we have correctly determined your tax status.
+In certain cases where the information you provided conflicts with the information we have on file, or we have reason to believe it is not correct, we might need to ask you for additional documentation or information to ensure we have correctly determined your tax residency.

 However, if you experience any kind of technical issue during the self-certification process, you can raise this with the Contact Centre.